tttmmmyyyy/fixlang/Document.md

 ## Foreign function interface (FFI)

-You can link a static or shared library to a Fix program by `--static-link` or `--dynamic-link` compiler flag, and call native functions in the Fix program or call Fix functions in the library.
+You can link a static or shared library to a Fix program by `--static-link` (`-s`) or `--dynamic-link` (`-s`) compiler flag, and call native functions in the Fix program or call Fix functions in the library.

 Note that using FFI can easily break Fix's assurance such as immutability or memory safety.
 The programmer has a responsibility to hide the side effect of a foreign function into `IO`, and manage resources properly to avoid segmentation fault or memory leak.